Former SEKID customers

 As part of the Kelowna Integrated Water supply plan - Phase 1, over 2,000 households in Southeast Kelowna have been supplied with clean drinking water.
 This project separated the drinking and agricultural systems for Southeast Kelowna Irrigation customers, helping to meet Interior Health's 2025 clean drinking water mandate.

 Merging of operations with the City Water Utility is well underway.
 The final component of the project is to install (or replace) water meters for all properties in order to accurately measure consumption.
 Benefits of metering include:

 - Fair way to bill – based on consumption

 - Quick detection of leaks – helps save water and costs

 - Conservation – proven to help reduced water demand/need for capital upgrades

 In 2021, once meters are in place and the new domestic system is tested, domestic water rates and fees will be switched to City utility rates.

-The 2020 agricultural irrigation season is coming to an end with water turn-offs and final meter reads beginning on Tuesday, Oct 13 until Friday, October 23.
-This includes all newly installed small irrigation services through Southeast Kelowna.
+The 2020 agricultural irrigation season is coming to an end with water turn-offs and final meter reads beginning on Tuesday, Oct.
+13 and running until Friday, Oct.
+23. This includes all newly installed small irrigation services through Southeast Kelowna.

-Please note: It is the customer’s responsibility to protect the meter and any related backflow preventer from freezing and should be drained after turn-off and covered.
+Please note: It's the customer’s responsibility to protect the meter and any related backflow preventer from freezing and should be drained after turn-off and covered.